CoralineAda/society/README.md

 [society-assets](https://github.com/CoralineAda/society-assets) package, you
 can do so on the command line with `$ bower update`.

+## Recognition

+The graph clustering algorithm used in this software is called MCL, described
+in:

+* Stijn van Dongen, _Graph Clustering by Flow Simulation_, PhD thesis, University of Utrecht, May 2000. [micans.org/mcl](http://micans.org/mcl)

 ## Contributing

 Please note that this project is released with a [Contributor Code of Conduct]